REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

 Of course, you don’t have to be the parent in this transaction.
 If you’re a young adult exploring how to invest in real estate with little money, you could approach your parents to go in on the property with you.
 How much you put down, how much rent you pay, and your property management responsibilities are all negotiable.

 4. Do a Live-In Flip

 Continuing the theme of owner-occupied financing, consider flipping properties the slow way.

 It works like this.
-You buy a property that needs renovation work and take out either a conventional loan if the property is habitable or a 203K loan if not.
+You buy a property that needs renovation work and takes out either a conventional loan if the property is habitable or a 203K loan if not.
 In this way, you secure a low down payment and interest rate.

-If the property was not deemed habitable by the appraiser, you do the renovations before moving in; if habitable, you can move in immediately and gradually make home improvements on your own schedule.
+If the property was not deemed habitable by the appraiser, you do the renovations before moving in; if habitable, you can move in immediately and gradually make a home improvement on your own schedule.
 Your spouse may come to hate the constant sound of a circular saw running, but that’s the price of a live-in flip.

 After a year or two, you sell your newly upgraded property for a profit.
 Which you can turn around and use to invest in an income-producing property to snowball your income, or put toward flipping a house, or however else you see fit to reproduce your money.